NEXT ELECTIONS: 2019

-This is an election year for the Nova Scotia Barristers’ Society; the last one was in 2015.
-Lawyers and other members had an opportunity to nominate and vote for those who will lead the Society during the 2017-2019 term, and provide policy direction on issues that govern the Society as the public interest regulator of the legal profession.
+Lawyers and other members had an opportunity to nominate and vote for those who are now leading the Society during the 2017-2019 term, and providing policy direction on issues that govern the Society as the public interest regulator of the legal profession.